List of Wentworth characters: Marie Winter

 Marie Winter (Susie Porter) (seasons 6–8) is an inmate at Wentworth, a businesswoman, and the co-owner of a brothel along with Derek Channing.
 She once had a relationship with Allie Novak, which led Allie to drugs and prostitution until Kaz stopped it.
 She had an affair with Will Jackson and was arrested for assaulting a doctor who was unable to save her son.
 In season 7, she is elected Top Dog following the death of Kaz Proctor.
 Marie, after the siege, is languishing in protection and attempts suicide; she is released into Lou's unit.
 After crossing Lou while saving Ruby, Marie is stabbed in the chest by Lou and dies alone.

 Lou Kelly

 Lou Kelly (Kate Box) (season 8) is a new inmate at Wentworth who has been there before.
 She is in a relationship with Reb Keane, a transgender man who has not yet had his gender reassignment surgery.
 She was at Wentworth before, as Top Dog, and her trademark justice was to amputate fingers with a cigar cutter.
 She is told to take charge of the protection of prisoners after their unit is shut down.
 After Allie is stabbed and put in a wheelchair, she takes the role of Top Dog.
 After Reb is killed, her motivation is to take revenge on those she holds responsible.
-Lou, with nothing left to los,e asks Judy to help her bomb her way out of Wentworth with maximum casualties.
+Lou, with nothing left to lose, asks Judy to help her bomb her way out of Wentworth with maximum casualties.
 Lou survives the prison explosion and is arrested shortly after.